Skip to main content

 Course summary

-• Guest lectures from leading academics and industry professionals
+• Guest talks from leading academics and industry professionals

-• Field trips and company visits that bring theory to life in real-world contexts
+• Field trips and company visits that bring your learning to life

-• Opportunities to engage with global perspectives, through both your studies and travel experiences.
+• Opportunities to explore global ideas through your studies and travel.

 Accreditations and approvals